Rrishik/COVID-19-tweets/README.md

 query = (" OR ").join(hashtags) + " -filter:retweets"
 ```

-### 1.1 Cleaning

-The data cleaning is necessary for large scale data collection systems.
-The cleaning of the data here implies the dropping of NaN values in the rows, removing invalid or malformed rows from the collected data.
-These scripts are also scheduled to run daily after the extraction of yesterday's tweets have been completed.

 ## 2. Statsistical and Sentimental analysis of the tweets

 ### 2.1 Statistical Ananlysis

 * Temporal frequency of tweets- The frequency of tweets related to COVID-19 per hour of each day

 * Spatial frequency of tweets- The map of the tweet counts countrywise

 * Term frequency of tweets- The analysis of the words related to COVID-19 based on their occurences in the tweets

 * Worclouds of the words- Words associated to COVID-19 mapped on a wordcloud after cleaning and processing the tweets

 ### 2.2 Sentiment Analysis